WCStudioHQ/store-blocks/readme.txt

 == Description ==

-**Store Blocks** is a lightweight and powerful custom Gutenberg plugin designed to display WooCommerce products in a responsive, mobile-friendly product table block.
+**WCS Store Blocks** is a lightweight and powerful custom Gutenberg plugin designed to display WooCommerce products in a responsive, mobile-friendly product table block.
 Whether you're running a small shop or managing a large catalog, this plugin lets you quickly insert and customize product listings directly within the WordPress block editor.

 Key features:
 - Fully responsive product tables